Frank Bartley: Saint John Riptide

 Bartley was signed by the Saint John Riptide on October 29, 2018 of the National Basketball League of Canada (NBLC).
 Bartley finished eighth in the league with 19.3 points per game and also averaged 5.1 rebounds, 3.2 assists and 1.3 steals and was named first team All-NBLC and the NBLC Rookie of the Year.

 Valladolid

 Bartley signed with CB Ciudad de Valladolid of LEB Oro, the Spanish second division, on July 31, 2019.
 He was named the LEB Oro Player of the Year after averaging a league high 16.3 points per game through 24 games before the season was ended prematurely due to Covid-19.

 Medi Bayreuth

 Bartley signed with Medi Bayreuth of the German Basketball Bundesliga (BBL) on July 8, 2020.
 He averaged 14.3 points, 2.7 rebounds, 2.4 assists and 1.5 steals per game.

 Bakken Bears

 On August 20, 2021, Bartley signed with the Bakken Bears of the Basketligaen.

-Ironi Ness Ziona B.C.
+Ironi Ness Ziona

 On September 20, 2021, Bartley signed with Ironi Ness Ziona B.C. of the Israeli Basketball Premier League.

 Pallacanestro Trieste

-On July 23, 2022, he has signed with Pallacanestro Trieste of the Italia Lega Basket Serie A (LBA).
+Bartley signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA) on July 23, 2022.
+He averaged a league-high 19.5 points per game during the season.
+After the season, Bartley played in the 2023 NBA Summer League for the New Orleans Pelicans.

+New Basket Brindisi

+On December 30, 2023, Bartley signed with New Basket Brindisi of the Lega Basket Serie A.

+PAOK Thessaloniki

+On June 21, 2024, Bartley signed with Greek club PAOK Thessaloniki of the GBL.

+AEK Athens

+On July 1, 2025, Bartley signed a two-year deal with AEK Athens.